opencaching/okapi/README.md

 In other words, if you want to change something, you have to do this in such way, that the same change will also work on all other OC sites:

-  * Every OKAPI developer will TRY to develop new methods in such a way, that they will instantly work on all other OC sites.
+  * All OKAPI developers will TRY to develop new methods in such a way, that they will instantly work on all other OC sites.
-  * If the developer cannot do such a thing, he will contact other developers to help him.
+  * If developers are unable to do achieve this requirement, they will reach other developers for help.
-  * If the thing the developer is trying to achieve is **impossible** to achieve in other OC installations, then he MAY add a method/field which works only on his own installation, but he HAS TO include the public documentation for this method which will say "this method works only on some OC installations, if it doesn't work, it will return null" (or something similar).
+  * If the feature which developers are trying to achieve is **impossible** to achieve in some OC installations, then they MAY add a method/field which works only on some installations, but they still HAVE TO include the public documentation for this method (which will likely say something like "this method works only on some OC installations, if it doesn't work, it will return null").
   * We (the current developers) WILL also act according to these rules.
 Once you have OKAPI installed, we will make every effort for future versions of OKAPIs to be compatible with your site.